It Possible to Clean My Criminal Record?

 - Employment in a hospital.

-To find out if older convictions are likely to be disclosed on your police certificate, refer to the national police check legislation for your State or Territory.
+To find out if older convictions are likely to be disclosed on your national police check, refer to the national police check legislation for your State or Territory.

 What Information Does a Police Check Certificate Typically Include?